At Long Last: Europe's Maiden League Winners in 2010

 Redemption at Enschede

 No league winner in 2010 experienced a tale of redemption for both club and manager than in the Netherlands.
 A club almost ceased to exist after it declared bankruptcy in 2003.
-A manager was looking for redemption following a dismal run in England in which the nation missed out on Euro 2008.
+A manager was looking for recovery following a dismal run in England in which the nation missed out on Euro 2008.
 Nine months after managing that ill-fated campaign, Steven McLaren would become the new manager of FC Twente.

 Two years later, McLaren established a winning philosophy in Enschede.
 It was only 2003 when the mother corporation of FC Twente had declared bankruptcy, and the club almost ceased to exist.
 However, FC Twente improved on consecutive fourth-place finishes in 2007 and 2008 before McLaren became the manager.

 Twente improved on its 20-win season from 2009 in which the club finished second.
 In the 2009-10 season by winning 27 of 32 matches.
 Only AZ Alkmaar, reigning Eredivisie champions, and Ajax managed to defeat Twente, with those losses coming on the road.
 FC Twente benefited from a strong home record in which the club dropped only two points at home that season en route to 27 wins.

 However, so did Ajax, who led the Eredivisie with 103 goals and a plus-86 goal differential.

 The title would come down to the final day of the season on May 2, 2010, at NAC Breda.
 It came down to two players who were replacing two other players in Marko Artaunovic and Eljero Elia.
 They had critics questions whether they could be an asset.
 However, after 23 minutes, Twente had the first breakthrough after NAC Breda's Csaba Feher received a red card for a dangerous tackle.

 He scored his first goal in the club's season-opening at Sparta Rotterdam and Bryan Ruiz, a Costa Rican international coming over from Belgium's KAA Gent, scored a team-leading 24th goal.
 Miroslav Stoch would seal the finishing touches as FC Twente won 2-0 and capped off what proved to be a tale of redemption for both club and manager.